Strangeness production in neutron star matter

 In the AMPT-HC model, strangeness productions from baryon-baryon, meson-baryon as well as meson-meson scatterings were detailedly specified in Refs. \cite{AMPT2005,cas2021,yongrcas2022} and references therein.
 The form of kaon potential is taken from Ref.~\cite{ligq97} while no mean-field potential is used for pions.
 For strange baryons $\Lambda$, $\Sigma$, $\Xi$ and $\Omega$, we adopt the quark counting rule asserting that these strange baryons interact with other baryons only through their non-strange (2/3, 2/3, 1/3, 0) constituents \cite{mos74,chung2001}.
-Therefore, $YN$ potential is 2/3$U_{N}$ (where $Y$ stands for $\Lambda$ or $\Sigma$, $U_{N}$ is nucleon potential); $YY$ potential is 4/9$U_{N}$; $Y\Xi$ potential is 2/9$U_{N}$ and $\Xi\Xi$ potential is 1/9$U_{N}$.
-There is no mean-field potential for three-strange-quark $\Omega$.
+Therefore, $YN$ potential is 2/3$U_{N}$ (where $Y$ stands for $\Lambda$ or $\Sigma$, $U_{N}$ is the single nucleon potential); $YY$ potential is 4/9$U_{N}$; $Y\Xi$ potential is 2/9$U_{N}$ and $\Xi\Xi$ potential is 1/9$U_{N}$.
+There is no mean-field potential for the three-strange-quark $\Omega$.

-Since the neutron star matter is a long-standing and stable matter in the universe and one cannot simulate particle-particle scatterings relating to strangeness productions in box using \emph{infinite} time steps, in practice, we employ a finite time steps which can saturate strangeness production without introducing pauli-blockings.
-Introducing the pauli-blockings would prolong the saturation time in box simulations but does not evidently affects the results in the present study.
+Since the neutron star matter is a long-standing and stable matter in the universe and one cannot simulate particle-particle scatterings relating to strangeness productions in box using infinite time steps.
+In practice, I employ a finite time steps which can saturate strangeness production quickly without introducing Pauli-blockings.
+Introducing the Pauli-blockings would prolong the saturation time in box simulations but does not evidently affects the results in the present study.
+This is because the Pauli-blocking just prevents a scattering with a larger probability but it would happen if it has more chances to scatter.
+If the reaction time is infinite, the Pauli-blocked scattering would have more chances to scatter.
+In the simulations, for a specific scattering channel, besides net charge conservation, the net strangeness is conserved.
+However, during the collisions, some strangenesses are short life and decay soon, the net strangeness is thus not conserved in the whole simulation process.

-Nuclear matter computation is frequently seen in the studies of properties of neutron star matter as well as the bulk properties of nuclear matter in nucleus or heavy-ion collisions given by nuclear many-body models.
-Around nuclear saturation density, since there are a lot of empirical values from nuclear experiments to use, most nuclear many-body models could give reasonable predictions, such as many nuclear properties around saturation density.
-Whereas beyond saturation density, model extrapolation usually gives divergences based on different approaches, simply because interactions among different particles at high densities are taken for granted while not based on experiments.